Growth Through Boarding

 More Than a Place to Stay

-Many people come to us with the idea that boarding is merely about the provision for basic needs: safety, sustenance, and companionship.
+Many people come to us with the idea that boarding is merely about provision for basic needs: safety, sustenance, and companionship.
 These are very important and are foundational to what a program must provide.
-Once these needs are adequately met, however, we hope that we might show families just how rich the opportunities can become for helping a young man or woman to become who they are meant to be.
+Once these needs are adequately met, we show families just how rich the opportunities are for helping children to develop character as a contributing community member, a responsible worker, a gracious leader, and a good friend.

 Growing For Lifelong Benefit